heptarch/heptarch.github.io/drafts/demon.md

 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.

-A shape glows and hums in the dark, planed like origami and symmetric as a jewel.
+A shape glows and hums in the dark, planed like origami, covered in spikes, and symmetric as a jewel.
 Ellen gently pulls on a wire near her head.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.
-The planetoid convulses in response, pulsing and folding itself into new patchworks.
+The jewel convulses in response, pulsing and folding itself into new patchworks.
 Spikes flatten, merge, spike again, and suddenly detach themselves to form a constellation of twelve perfect teardrops, guarding a central cell.